jasonppy/jasonppy.github.io/_posts/2021-04-10-deeprl-3-rl-intro.md

 Unlike deep supervised learning, RL algorithms are not always running towards the goal.
 For example, model-based RL algorithms fit the model which is not optimized for better expected reward.
 Therefore, sometimes convergence of a algorithm does not necessarily lead to a better policy.

-Policy gradient method is actually directly optimizing for better expected reward via stochastic gradient descent, but sometimes it's the least efficient algorithm :( and this brings us to the last point --- sample efficiency.
+Policy gradient method is actually directly optimizing for better expected reward via stochastic gradient descent, but sometimes it's the least efficient algorithm :( This brings us to the last point --- sample efficiency.

 ### 4.3 Sample efficiency